OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 Symptoms Of Liver Cirrhosis

 Cirrhosis is usually asymptomatic, especially in the initial stages.
-The symptoms in the early stage of cirrhosis are not visible as the liver can still function despite being damaged.
-The symptoms start appearing after your liver becomes more severely damaged.
-The initial symptoms if your liver becomes more severely damaged are:
+Some of the initial symptoms if your liver becomes more severely damaged are:

 • Tiredness and weakness